-Electricity

-Repair category 1

-Notes The Institution of Engineering Technology recommends that inspections and testings are undertaken at least every five years and on a change of occupancy.
+Electricity Repair category 1 Notes It is presumed the electrical system is regularly serviced and checked by a qualified contractor and currently complies with the current regulations.
+The Institution of Engineering Technology recommends that inspections and testings are undertaken at least every five years and on a change of occupancy.
 It should be appreciated that only the most recently constructed or re-wired properties will have installations which fully comply with IET regulations.
-A precautionary check of the electrical system is always recommended prior to purchase.
+A precautionary check of the electrical system is always recommended prior to purchase by a qualified electrician.
 No tests were carried out by this firm.

 Gas

 Repair category 1

-Notes In the interests of safety and in light of recent regulations it would be prudent to have all gas appliances checked by a Gas Safe registered contractor.
+Notes The gas supply has not been tested, however, is presumed to be free of defect.
+In the interests of safety and in light of recent regulations it would be prudent to have all gas appliances checked by a Gas Safe registered contractor.

 Water, plumbing and bathroom fittings

 Repair category 1

-Notes No tests have been undertaken of the system, however within the limitations of our inspection, no significant defects were noted.
-No inspection has been possible to enclosed timbers beneath wet appliances and no comment has been made on the condition of unseen areas.
-Watertight seals will require to be regularly checked and replaced, to prevent water damage to adjoining areas.
-Sanitary fittings appear serviceable however surround seals, tiling and finishes should be checked and maintained watertight.
+Notes Sanitary fittings appear serviceable however surround seals, tiling and finishes should be checked and maintained watertight.
 We were unable to view concealed areas below sanitary fittings and cannot confirm they are free from damp or other defects.
-We presume the sealants around the sanitary fittings are functional and no defects are present to the adjacent areas.
 A precautionary check of the areas below and adjacent to the sanitary fittings is always recommended prior to purchase as these areas are prone to leakage.

 Heating and hot water

 Repair category 1

 Notes It is assumed that the central heating system has been properly installed, updated and maintained to meet with all current regulations and standards with particular regard to fluing and ventilation requirements.
 Service records should be obtained and checked.
 In the absence of service documentation further advice should be obtained from a qualified heating engineer to ascertain the condition, efficiency, and life expectancy of the system.
-A precautionary check is always recommended prior to purchase.
-No tests have been carried out by this firm.
+A precautionary check of the heating system is always recommended prior to purchase.
+No tests were carried out by this firm.